 The Botanic Gardens and Parks Authority actively supports Travelsmart methods of travelling.
 Located just 1.5km from Perth CBD, Kings Park and Botanic Garden is readily accessible by public transport.
 Transperth bus route 935 travels from St Georges Terrace right into the heart of the Park at the Fraser Avenue Precinct, free travel from the city.
 The Blue Cat bus travels between Perth Busport and Kings Park, via Perth Station and Elizabeth Quay Bus Station.

 There are a number of public transport options depending on your starting point and individual needs.
 Visit the Transperth website or call 13 62 13 for more information.

 Private scenic tours are also conducted in Kings Park and Botanic Garden, some of which begin in Perth city.
-Perth Explorer Bus operates a hop on / hop off Kings Park Bus Tour seven days a week that features Fraser Avenue, Roe Gardens and May Drive Parklands.
+Perth Explorer Bus operates a hop on / hop off Kings Park Bus Tour that features Fraser Avenue, Roe Gardens and May Drive Parklands.
 The Kings Park Tour can be purchased individually or as part of a larger tour that covers the sights of Perth.

 Experience uninterrupted panoramic, birds' eye views of the Swan River, Perth City and Kings Park and Botanic Garden with interesting commentary provided along the way.

 Kings Park and Botanic Garden welcomes nearly six million people each year and every effort is made to ensure free, convenient parking.
 During fine weekends and on special events, traffic can be very busy so please be patient and courteous.
 Visitors are urged to allow adequate time to reach their destination, especially if attending a function or event.
 Please observe speed limits and adhere to traffic signs.